 Back in the day, you had one chance to operate a successful business.
 Things were different: businesses only existed as brick-and-mortar shops and entrepreneurs had to shell out huge amounts of money to pay for their business venture which, if they financed through a bank, they were taking a huge personal risk.
 Not only would they have to provide personal assets as collateral but if their business venture failed they would essentially become radioactive to every bank within their reach and be unable to take out a loan ever again.

 Luckily for us, starting a business isn’t that difficult anymore.
-Through Shopify’s platform you can start your own small business right here, right now, for monthly payments that are probably lower than your cellphone bill.
+Through Shopify’s platform, you can start your own small business right here, right now, for monthly payments that are probably lower than your cell phone bill.
 If your store doesn’t work out, you can pause or completely cancel your payments without any repercussions.
-It’s easy.With Shopify, start your own business for monthly payments that are lower than your cellphone bill.Click To Tweet
+It’s easy.With Shopify, start your own business for monthly payments that are lower than your cell phone bill.Click To Tweet

 Besides the monetary aspect of operating a small business, Shopify as an ecommerce platform supports small business operations because it takes so much of the work and technological expertise off the shoulders of business owners.
 Most people who are or want to become entrepreneurs don’t have a vast understanding of the web development and coding that’s necessary to run a successfully self-hosted website that’s secure to use, beautiful to look at and entirely functional.
-Of course, it’s possible to learn how to set up a secure, beautiful and functional self-hosted website without needing any official education, however each of these things will need to be maintained over time for optimal performance, and if performing this maintenance doesn’t come easy to you, then it can be a very time consuming and frustrating experience.
+Of course, it’s possible to learn how to set up a secure, beautiful and functional self-hosted website without needing any official education, however, each of these things will need to be maintained over time for optimal performance, and if performing this maintenance doesn’t come easily to you, then it can be a very time consuming and frustrating experience.

-Shopify does all the maintenence for you so you can operate a secure, beautiful and functional website for your online business without worrying.
-What you pay Shopify each month to use their service is like paying an employee to fix all your tech issues so you can manage the product development, customer service and strategic planning; except, you don’t actually have to have an employee.
+Shopify does all the maintenance for you so you can operate a secure, beautiful and functional website for your online business without worrying.
+What you pay Shopify each month to use their service is like paying an employee to fix all your tech issues so you can manage the product development, customer service, and strategic planning; except, you don’t actually have to have an employee.
 Shopify just handles their end, so you can handle yours.

 Since Shopify is so efficient at handling things from their end, corporations have migrated their businesses over to Shopify so they can handle the technical stuff and the corporations can focus their attention elsewhere.
 It’s the same as it is for small businesses, just on a larger scale.
-Companies like Red Bull, Kylie Cosmetics and MVMT Watches operate via Shopify Plus, which is subset of Shopify’s ecommerce platform made for high-volume and fast-growing merchants.
+Companies like Red Bull, Kylie Cosmetics and MVMT Watches operate via Shopify Plus, which is a subset of Shopify’s ecommerce platform made for high-volume and fast-growing merchants.
 If it works for them, it can work for you too.

 Easy to Use Interface